 Simon Ward was born in Opunake, New Zealand in 1977.
 After completing tertiary study in Auckland he moved to Wellington, where he worked in feature film costuming for ten years.
 During this period he developed a video making practise which eventually became his major focus.

 Ward’s work in video and animation is varied and usually involves collaboration with musicians, writers, or visual artists.
-He has made over 50 music videos for New Zealand and international artists and directed two animated series.
+He has made over 50 music videos for New Zealand and international artists and co-directs the animated series Aroha Bridge, produced by Piki Films.
 His video and virtual reality collaborations have been shown in New York, Tokyo, Hubei, Edinburgh, San Francisco, Melbourne, Sydney, and Hong Kong.